-Parsley – This popular and widely used herb is a great source of vitamin C, K and A as well as flavanoids which act as antioxidants to protect the body’s cells from oxidative damage and stress.
+This popular and widely used herb is a great source of vitamins C, K and A as well as flavonoids that act as antioxidants to protect the body’s cells from oxidative damage and stress.

 To harvest your parsley snip stems off close to the ground and choose the stems which are on the outside of the plant to encourage bushier, fuller growth.
 Once planted parsley will last for years in the ground.
-It can be heavily pruned, especially when the seed heads start to form, and will come back time after time.
+You can prune it quite heavily, especially when the seed heads start to form, and it will come back time after time.

-Sweet Basil – Basil is originally a tropical plant so needs to be grown in the warmer months once the frosts are over.
+Basil is originally a tropical plant so it needs to grow in the warmer months once the frosts are over.
 Like parsley, basil likes to be grown in full sun and kept well watered.
 Once growing you can tip prune the plants to encourage bushier growth and also pinch off the flower heads so that the plants produce more foliage.